 Learn Before You Go

-Before you hit the road, consider signing up for a class.
+Before any ambitious road trip, like our US Route 6 Cross Country Trip, consider signing up for a class.
 You can learn First Aid or even how to drive off road or in the most challenging winter conditions.
 Here are some of the best resources for taking your driving skills and emergency preparedness to the next level:

 - The American Red Cross offers First Aid and Disaster Training classes online and at local chapters.

 - FirstAidWeb – self-guided online CPR and First Aid courses.

 - Online state certified defensive driving courses reduce points and insurance costs.

 - Compare state laws and sign up for AAA Defensive Driving and safety classes.